Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 What should I bring to Critchlow Alligator Sanctuary?

-1 – Sun and bug protection: There is very little shade so wear sunscreen and spray yourself down with bug spray.
+1 – Sun and bug protection: There is very little shade, so wear sunscreen and spray yourself down with bug spray.

-2 – Snacks: Bags are allowed, so pack your own water and snacks.
-However, if you need to refuel, they have frozen treats and crunchy snacks available at their snack station.
-There are picnic tables with umbrellas throughout the grounds if you need to take a break in some shade.
+2 – Snacks: Bags are allowed, so pack your water and snacks.
+However, if you need to refuel, they have frozen treats and crunchy snacks at their snack station.

 3 – Strollers: You can bring a stroller, but since you’ll be walking on grass, make sure your wheels are well-suited for off-roading.